Courquetaine - Ozouer le Voulgis via Retal

 (S/E) Take Rue du Bue towards the countryside until you reach the tarmac path known as Chemin des Blatiers (PR® signposted).

 (6) Turn left onto the path that runs alongside the railway line until you see the Marsange coming from the left, passing under the railway line.
-Shortly afterwards, use the footbridge to cross the river, then follow it on your right until you reach the D48 next to the houses in the hamlet of La Cantine.
+Shortly afterwards, use the footbridge to cross the river, then follow it to the right until you reach the D48 next to the houses in the hamlet of La Cantine.

 (7) Follow the road to the right.
-After about 150 m, at the end of a slight bend to the right, leave the road and take a path on the left.
+After about 150 m, as you come out of a slight bend to the right, leave the road and take a path on the left.
 Cross the Yerres via a footbridge (note the confluence with the Marsange on the right).
 Follow the river on your right.

 (8) Take a footbridge to cross the river (picnic table nearby).
 Join Rue du Clos Pottier and follow it to the end, then turn left onto Rue Jude de Cresne.
 Follow it until you find Rue de la Fontaine on the left; take this for a few metres and you will find the magnificent wash house (*) of Ozouer le Voulgis on the left.

 (9) Return to Rue Jude de Cresne, then after 50 m, turn right onto Rue Fournier.
-Diagonally cross Place de la Mairie, then turn left onto Rue de la Mairie, walking along the foot of a high wall.
-At the end of this wall, turn right to reach the square in front of the church of Ozouer le Voulgis (*).
+Cross the Place de la Mairie diagonally, then turn left into Rue de la Mairie, walking along the foot of a high wall.
+At the end of this wall, turn right to reach the square in front of the church in Ozouer-le-Voulgis (*).

-(11) Continue straight ahead along Rue de Guignes.
-At the fork, follow Rue de Melun to the right.
+(11) Continue straight ahead onto Rue de Guignes.
+At the Fork in the road, turn right onto Rue de Melun.
 Keep going straight on when it becomes a track and you’ll reach the D319.
-Turn right to walk alongside the road.
-As you approach the track on the left, make use of the speed bump and the visibility it provides to cross carefully and reach the crossroads.
+Turn right to follow the road.
+As you approach the track on the left, use the speed bump and the visibility it provides to cross carefully and reach the junction.

 (12) Turn left onto Chemin du Bas des Vignes before the go-kart route.
-When you reach the sewage treatment plant with the ford on your left, follow the path that climbs to the right.
-Pass the wash house and continue to the top, where the path runs parallel to the D319.
+You’ll arrive in front of the sewage treatment plant with the ford on your left; follow the path that climbs to the right.
+Pass the wash house and arrive at the top on the section running parallel to the D319.

 (14) Turn right.
 Cross the D319 carefully and follow the small road opposite to the Malassise farm.

-(16) Turn left onto the barely visible path, with the row of trees on your right.
+(16) Take the barely visible path on the left, with the row of trees on your right.
 You will reach thefirst houses of Courquetaine.
 Join Rue d’Ozouer-le-Voulgis and follow it to the right until you reach Courquetaine church.

 Waypoints